bgopikrishna/content/blog/getting-started-with-webpack.md

 ### Loaders

-Loaders are kind of like extensions that help webpack process other types of files like CSS, images, markdown files, etc.
+Loaders are extensions that help webpack process other types of files like CSS, images, markdown files, etc.

 Loaders convert these files into JavaScript modules.
 These converted modules will be used by webpack.

-For example, with the help of a `ts-loader`, you can transpile typescript files.
+For example, with the help of a, you can transpile typescript files.

 ```javascript
      module: {